 - midnight: Sets the time to 12:00 AM

 Note: These commands will set the time for the current day.
 This means that while you can use these commands to extend the length of your in-game day, you cannot use them to quickly reset daily quests.
-At best, you’ll cut down on the time you need to wait by using the Dusk command to set the time to midnight, then waiting the 4.5 minutes for time to naturally progress to 4:30 AM.
+At best, you’ll cut down on the time you need to wait by using the Midnight command to set the time to midnight, then waiting the 4.5 minutes for time to naturally progress to 4:30 AM.

 Still a definite timesaver, especially when combined with the use of beds, but not exactly abusable either.